Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Comparison with GALAH DR4

 Figure~\ref{Fig:delta_abus} shows the differences between our abundances for Y, Zr, Ba, and La and those reported by GALAH DR4.
-Note that, since our spectroscopic sample selection was done with GALAH DR3, not all stars have available abundances in GALAH DR4 for the four elements.
-This is simply due to the different methodology and the different quality cuts applied to the two \Ana{data releases}.
-The figures include a yellow region indicating where $\Delta$[X/Fe] is within the average errorbar (1$\sigma$).
-Dashed gray lines indicate as well the 2$\sigma$ and 3$\sigma$ regions.
-The gray regions mark the $\pm$0.25~dex limit that has been traditionally used to identify Ba and related stars.
+Because our spectroscopic sample selection was made with GALAH DR3, not all stars have available abundances in GALAH DR4 for the four elements.
+This is simply due to the different method and the different quality cuts applied to the two \Ana{data releases}.

-We observe that, \Ana{even though the agreement is good, there are again systematic offsets} between our results and the GALAH DR4 measurements.
+Even \Ana{though the agreement is good, there are again systematic offsets} between our results and the GALAH DR4 measurements.
 The average differences are $-0.12$, $-0.16$, $-0.09$, and $-0.16$ for [Y/Fe], [Zr/Fe], [Ba/Fe], and [La/Fe], respectively.
-Offsets of similar amplitudes are common between surveys and are generally caused by methodology systematics.
-For example, \cite{2023Heged} found similar offsets when comparing red giants in \Ana{\textit{Gaia}-ESO} with GALAH DR2 (i.e. $\Delta \rm{[Ba/Fe]} = 0.138$ and $\Delta \rm{[La/Fe]} = -0.140$).
+Offsets of similar amplitudes are common between surveys and are generally caused by method systematics.
+For example, \cite{2023Heged} found similar offsets when they compared red giants in \Ana{\textit{Gaia}-ESO} with GALAH DR2 (i.e. $\Delta \rm{[Ba/Fe]} = 0.138$ and $\Delta \rm{[La/Fe]} = -0.140$).
 In our case, our differences with GALAH DR4 might also arise from the different lines used, since we used more lines for three out of the four elements.
-For example, the line choice for Zr strongly depends on both spectral type and metallicity, requiring a careful line selection on a star-by-star basis that is not possible for large and automated surveys \citep[e.g.,][]{Heiter2021,2022Kolomiecas,2023Sandford}.
-Note as well that the smallest offset is found for Ba, for which we used the same two lines. \Ana{The reason why we considered additional lines is that our goal is not reproducing GALAH DR4 results, but identifying these offsets between the survey and a star-by-star methodology based on HR spectra and taking them into account when looking for s-process-rich stars.}
+For example, the line choice for Zr strongly depends on spectral type and metallicity, requiring a careful line selection on a star-by-star basis that is not possible for large and automated surveys \citep[e.g.][]{Heiter2021,2022Kolomiecas,2023Sandford}.
+Moreover, the smallest offset is found for Ba, for which we used the same two lines. \Ana{We considered additional lines because our goal was not to reproduce GALAH DR4 results, but to identify these offsets between the survey and a star-by-star method based on HR spectra and to take them into account in the search for s-process-rich stars.}